cambiotraining/sars-cov-2-genomics/02a-unix_intro.md

 The cursor is usually a flashing or solid block, but it can also be an underscore or a pipe.
 You may have seen it in a text editor program, for example.

-So let's try our first command, `ls` which is short for listing.
+So let's try our first command, `ls` which is short for "listing".
 This command will list the contents of the current directory:

 ```console